Honors (HON)

 HON 120 HON:Interdiscipl Research/Wrtg 3 sem. hrs.

 This course introduces students to foundational skills in critical reading, analytical writing, and academic research.
-Required of all students in the Honors Program.
-Satisfies the University's English writing-proficiency requirement.
-Offered every fall and spring semester.
+Required of all students in the Honors Program and fulfills the Foundations ENG 102 requirement.
+Offered every fall semester.

 HON 121 T1:FD:HON:The CathliIntel.Trad 3 sem. hrs.